types of porcelain tiles

 When it comes to porcelain tiles, the finish really matters.
 It affects not just how the tiles look, but also how they perform.
 The tile finish determines things like texture, shine, and even how slip-resistant they are.
 So it’s important to choose the right one for your needs.

-Typically, we categorize tiles into the following types based on their surfaces: glazed porcelain tile, unglazed full-body porcelain tile, and polished porcelain tile.
+Typically, we categorize porcelain tiles into the following types based on their surfaces: glazed porcelain tile and unglazed porcelain tile ( including homogeneous tile and polished tile) .

 Glazed Porcelain Tile